f15gdsy/BT-Framework/README.md

    // ---Construct the behavior tree---

-   // Escape when boss is close BossIsClosePrecondition bossClose = new BossIsClosePrecondition();
+   // Escape when boss is close DistanceClosePrecondition bossClose = new DistanceClosePrecondition("Boss");
    _root.AddChild (new DoRun(bossClose));

-   // Fight when a goblin is close GoblinIsClosePrecondition goblinClose = new GoblinClosePrecondition();
+   // Fight when a goblin is close DistanceClosePrecondition goblinClose = new DistanceClosePrecondition("Goblin");
    _root.AddChild (new DoFight(goblinClose));

    // Do nothing when boss & goblin not around